 Given the capabilities of the EVLA WIDAR correlator, the ease and flexibility of spectral line analysis is likely to be a driver for the Package.
 Automatic and user-controlled fitting routines will need to be included.
-Note that there is necessarily some overlap with the image cube analysis, but here we concentrate on issues relevant to traditional 1-D spectra.
+Note that there is necessarily some overlap with the uv-data and image cube analysis (e.g. Hanning smoothing option), but here we concentrate on issues relevant to traditional 1-D spectra.